- Crunching the Numbers

 Here’s an example from Oasis City Center and their most recent back-to-school backpack giveaway.

 For many youngsters, returning to school is a highly emotional experience.
 Demonstrate your concern.
 Approach your customers with a solid emotional connection.
-This is how you can provide your customers something of worth.
+This is how you can provide your customers with something of worth.

 What About Social Media Marketing for Back-to-School?